Marinette-Nguyen/Engineering-Change-Order/README.md

-# ECO Management Tracking, Dashboard and API Support Tool
+# ECO Management Tracking, Dashboard and Support Tool

 ## 📌 Project Overview
 In a complex electronics manufacturing environment with multi-level Bill of Materials (BOM), the Engineering Change Order (ECO) process faced significant operational bottlenecks.
 This project provides an end-to-end automation suite to streamline ECO tracking, impact analysis, and mass approvals.